-The present and past tense of the verb “do” can be contracted with the negative word “not”: lesson.
+The simple present and simple past of the auxiliary verb DO are frequently contracted with the negative adverb not.